sorbet/sorbet/website/docs/type-assertions.md

 | `T.bind(self, Type)`         | **assumed** | checked |

-When an assertion is assumed to hold statically, Sorbet will only use it for the purpose of updating it's internal understanding of the types, and will never attempt to alert the programmer that an assumption might not hold.
+When an assertion is assumed to hold statically, Sorbet will only use it for the purpose of updating its internal understanding of the types, and will never attempt to alert the programmer that an assumption might not hold.
 In this sense, those assertions can be considered
 [Escape Hatches](troubleshooting.md#escape-hatches) for getting something to